 Relaxation and contraction

 The sliding filament mechanism, which also involves myosin and actin filaments, produces tension during contraction, which is transferred to the intermediate filaments.
-They, then, pull on the dense bodies, which are connected to the sarcolemma, resulting in a shortening of the muscle fiber.
+These intermediate filaments, then, pull on the dense bodies, which are connected to the sarcolemma, resulting in a shortening of the muscle fiber.
 The smooth musculature acts like a corkscrew during contraction.
 It coils into a spiral during contraction and turns in the opposite direction during relaxation.

-Smooth musculature can be shortened and stretched more than other types of musculature.
-Another difference is that the contraction of smooth muscles starts much more slowly and lasts longer than the contraction of a skeletal muscle.
-This is true because calcium needs more time to reach the smooth muscle filaments.
+Smooth muscles can be shortened and stretched more than other types of muscles.
+Another difference is that the contraction of smooth muscles starts much more slowly and lasts longer than the contraction of skeletal muscles.
+This is because calcium needs more time to reach the smooth muscle filaments.